JaykeBird/PropertyBuilder/README.md

 ## Future Plans

+1. Add option for creating a RoutedPropertyChangedEventHandler event when building a WPF DependencyProperty
-1. Add support for other frameworks (MAUI, Uno, Eto) (will probably require some rethinking about the UI)
+2. Add support for other frameworks (MAUI, Uno, Eto) (will probably require some rethinking about the UI)
-2. Build an Avalonia GUI version of this (after Solid Shine UI 2.0 releases)
+3. Build an Avalonia GUI version of this (after Solid Shine UI 2.0 releases)

 ## License / Credits